 The New Hampshire Division of Motor Vehicles provides both permanent and temporary handicap parking permits to residents with disabilities.
 You may hear these permits being referred to as “Walking Disability Privileges,” since that is the name the state of New Hampshire uses.
-The types of handicap permits include:
+The types of handicap permits in New Hampshire include:

 - Permanent handicap placards (valid for up to five years)